mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_cpp.md

 device_list.push_back(cpu_device_info);
 ```

+> The current GPU backend distinguishes `arm64`and `x86_64`platforms.
+>
-> Currently, on `arm64` the backend of GPU is based on OpenCL.
+> - On `arm64`, the backend of GPU is based on OpenCL.
 GPUs of Mali and Adreno are supported.
 The OpenCL version is 2.0.
 >
 > The configuration is as follows:
 >